-All meetings of the Club and any committee thereof including the Executive Committee shall be governed by the rules of parliamentary procedures contained in the current edition of Robert’s Rules of Order Revised., unless inconsistent with these Bylaws or the election law.
+Section 1.
+All meetings of the Club and any committee thereof including the Board shall be governed by the rules of parliamentary procedures contained in the current edition of Robert’s Rules of Order Revised, unless inconsistent with these Bylaws or the election law.

-Marcia Drezon-Tepler and Joseph A. Maffia, Co-Presidents of the Gertrude & Morrison Parker West Side Republican Club, hereby certify that the document annexed hereto constitutes the Bylaws of the Club, which were adopted by the Board of Directors of the Club by vote on June 25th, 2017, and replaces in its entirety Bylaws dated December 3rd, 2011 and amends the certificate of incorporation and these Bylaws are in full force and effect and have not been rescinded, amended, revoked or modified in any respect as of the date hereof
+Marcia Drezon-Tepler, President and Stephen M. Evans III, Secretary of the Gertrude & Morrison Parker West Side Republican Club, hereby certify that the document annexed hereto constitutes the Bylaws of the Club, which were adopted by the Board of Directors of the Club by vote on December 1st, 2019, and replaces in its entirety Bylaws dated June 25th, 2017 and amends the certificate of incorporation and these Bylaws are in full force and effect and have not been rescinded, amended, revoked or modified in any respect as of the date hereof

 Dated: New York, New York March 19, 2023